-BROADCAST & VIDEO PRODUCTION 113 AB - 3 Units Introduction to Screenwriting for Television and Film
+BROADCAST & VIDEO PRODUCTION 113 AB - 3 Units Screenwriting for Film, Introduction

 This course is an introduction to screenwriting for television and film.
 The focus of the course is on writing screenplay drama (narrative), not comedy.
 The course covers basic screenwriting topics such as the nature of screenplay narrative, plotting, structure, conflict, dialog and character development.
 Students will learn correct screenplay formatting using computer based scriptwriting software.
 During the course students will develop a treatment, outline and complete the writing of the first act of a screenplay.
-Lecture & lab.
+Lecture.
 Optional credit/no credit or grade.
 Transferable to CSU.